Abir10101/notes/Personal/Devops/Networking/Nat.md

 - Many-to-one mapping, also known as IP masquerading
 - Multiple private IP addresses share a single public IP address
 - Distinguishes between different internal hosts by using port numbers
-- Most common type used in home routers and small businesses
+- Example: Most common type used in home routers and small businesses

 ## 3. NAT Gateway Components